OpenCourseProject/OpenCourse/INSTALL.md

 Finally, to be able to send emails from the system, you'll need to provide SMTP server connection details.
 This will differ from host to host, so check with them to get your details.

+**IMPORTANT:** Since you've made changes to the configuration files with private information, you should enable the content filter to keep these changes from being committed to the database.
+To do this, run the following git commands:

+    git config filter.private.clean "sed '/#private$/'d"
+    git config filter.private.smudge "cat"
+    git config filter.private.required true

+You should now terminate any line you have added to the configuration with '#private' to identify it as a non-committable line.
+For instance:

+    ...
+    DATABASES = {
+        'default': {#private
+            'ENGINE': 'django.db.backends.mysql',#private
+            'NAME': 'opencourse',#private
+            'USER': 'opencourse',#private
+            'PASSWORD': 'mypassword',#private
+            'HOST': 'localhost',#private
+            'PORT': '3306',#private
+        }#private
+    }
+    ...

+When you diff or commit settings files from now on, the lines marked with #private will not be included as changes.

 Run the migrations to set up the database:

     python manage.py migrate